DFHack/dfhack/docs/plugins/orders.rst

 ``orders clear``
     Deletes all manager orders in the current embark.
 ``orders recheck [this]``
-    Sets the status to ``Checking`` (from ``Active``) of all work orders or one currently viewed if 'this' option is passed.
-Work order conditions screen should be open in this case.
+    Sets the status to ``Checking`` (from ``Active``) for all work orders. if the "this" option is passed, only sets the status for the workorder whose condition details page is open.
 This makes the manager reevaluate its conditions.
     This is especially useful for an order that had its conditions met when it was started, but the requisite items have since disappeared and the workorder is now generating job cancellation spam.